PricelessToolkit/MailBoxGuard/README.md

 ////////////////////////// LoRa Config ////////////////////////////////////////

 #define SIGNAL_BANDWITH 125E3  // signal bandwidth in Hz, defaults to 125E3
-#define SPREADING_FACTOR 8    // ranges from 6-12,default 7 see API docs
+#define SPREADING_FACTOR 8    // ranges from 6-12, default 7 see API docs
-#define CODING_RATE 5          // Supported values are between 5 and 8, these correspond to coding rates of 4/5 and 4/8.
+#define CODING_RATE 5          // Supported values are between 5 and 8, corresponding to coding rates of 4/5 and 4/8.
 The coding rate numerator is fixed at 4.
 #define SYNC_WORD 0xF3         // byte value to use as the sync word, defaults to 0x12
 #define PREAMBLE_LENGTH 6      // Supported values are between 6 and 65535.
 #define TX_POWER 20            // TX power in dB, defaults to 17, Supported values are 2 to 20